 Takumi Minamino is more adept at playing an attacking role but has to improve his defensive aspect of his game.

-Ki-jana Hoever and Sepp van den Berg are too young and both lack experience.
-Both the youngsters require game time through Loan moves.
+Ki-Jana Hoever and Sepp van den Berg are too young with both having lack of experience.
+The youngsters require game time through Loan moves.

-Verdict: Given the current economic climate and the ongoing Corona Virus Situation, like most clubs the Reds will not get the desired price for some of the players that the Reds hopes to quickly offload.
+Verdict: Given the current economic climate and the ongoing COVID-19 situation, like most Clubs the Reds will not get the desired price for some of the Players that the Reds hopes to quickly offload.

-As such, the Reds might have to bite the bullet and accept cut-prices for some players particularly Loris Karius.
+As such, with not much Selling Clubs available; the Reds might have to bite the bullet and accept cut-prices for some Players particularly Loris Karius.